peteroupc/encoding/docs/PeterO.DataIO.md

         int offset,
         int length);

 Wraps a portion of a byte array into a byte reader object.In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToByteReader(offset, length)` .
-If the object's class already has a ToByteReader method with the same arameters, that method takes precedence over this extension method.
+If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>